Free English guided walking tours in Koto-ku, Tokyo

 Next tour: January 26, Saturday

 Have you visited shrine to start the new year?
 Not yet?
-Then how about joining our tour, visiting Shinto shrine and a Buddhist temple to make a wish for a happy year in Japanese style?
+Then how about joining our tour, visiting a Shinto shrine and a Buddhist temple to make a wish for a happy year in Japanese style?
 Or you can choose the tour to Basho Haiku museum and a beautiful Japanese garden.
 Click here for for details.